maziac/DeZog/documentation/ReverseEngineeringUsage.md

 Please note: For some pathological cases DeZog might show an error.
 Especially if the created graph would become too large.
-In that case the used tool (duh95/viz.js) will throw an error.
+In that case the used package (node-graphviz) will throw an error, "Maximum call stack size exceeded".
 This could e.g. happen if you fill the complete memory with "RST 10h" (0xD7) and try to create a flowchart.